 In addition to the standard input files (reads from fastq or bam, reference genome, etc.), DRAGEN can also take a gene annotations file as input.
-A gene annotations file aids in the alignment of reads to splice junctions, and is used for expression quantification and gene fusion detection.
+A gene annotations file aids in the alignment of reads to known splice junctions, and is required for gene expression quantification and gene fusion calling.